vipulbiocoder/Mtb-KSPP/README.md

 Step4: Scale the file using the script 'scale_features.py' and convert its output in the LibSVM format using the scripts 'libsvm_fmt_advcd_train.py' and 'libsvm_fmt_advcd_test.py'.
 Please note that one-thirds of the training data instances of each Mtb STPK were held-out from each STPK's file (total of 73/221 positive data instances/rows and 73/221 of the negative data instances/rows total 146 instances) for making the test data file of Mtb instances.

 Step 4:
 Run the file svm-predict.py available in a LibSVM environment using the sample input files 'pknB_input_smpl.txt' and 'kspp.model' to generate the predictions on the sample file of the kinase PknB.
+The predictions can be mapped back to a Mtb protein's heptapeptides using the sample file 'mtb_TSsites_smpl.csv'.

-The size of each of the 11 files of prediction input datasets is huge (~400 Mb each), therefore only a sample file of ten instances has been uploaded here.
+Please Note: The size of each of the 11 files of prediction input datasets is huge (~400 Mb each), therefore only a sample file of ten instances has been uploaded here.
 The entire file/s would be shared with any interested research group through Google Drive.